exyi/diplomka/diplomka/text/3-analysis-5-tuning.md

 * Identity of the basepair (PDB structure ID, chains, residue numbers).
 * Two images from different angles, if it was pre-generated.
 * A [PyMOL](https://github.com/schrodinger/pymol-open-source) script which displays the pair, when pasted to PyMOL command line.
-We use this to display basepairs which image could not load.
+It may be used to display basepairs for which the image did not load.
 * The calculated parameters (@sec:basepair-params) with a short description.

 ![The detailed information about a given basepair instance includes two images rotated along the X axis to quickly see the planarity, information about the source structure, instruction to display it interactively in PyMOL and below the screenshot is a table of all calculated parameters.](../img/screenshot-app-modal-fr3dpair.png){#fig:screenshot-app-modal-fr3dpair}